NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 **domain_type:** List of domain types to be plotted.
 These correspond with the columns in the observation file. (e.g., airnow: epa_region, state_name, siteid, etc.).
-For automatic epa or giorgi boxes (if they are not included with the columns in the observation file), choose ``auto-region:epa`` or ``auto-region:giorgi``.
+For automatic EPA or Giorgi region boxes (if they are not included with the columns in the observation file), choose ``auto-region:epa`` or ``auto-region:giorgi``.
 Take into account that ``auto-region:epa`` is only a rough approximation, since it assumes perfect, rectangular lonlat boxes.